cockroachdb/docs/v22.1/choose-a-deployment-strategy.md

 ### Use cases

 - Mission-critical databases.
+- Future need to add new resources to expand application service.
 - Future need to add new regions serve customers in new markets.
 - Take advantage of Enterprise features.

 ## CockroachDB Self-Hosted

-CockroachDB Self-Hosted is a self-managed CockroachDB deployment backed by Cockroach Labs Support for multiple clouds and regions.
+CockroachDB Self-Hosted is a self-managed CockroachDB deployment, backed by Cockroach Labs Support, for multiple clouds and regions.

 Such a deployment offers deep control, per vCPU on any cloud or infrastructure type, in multiple clouds and regions.
 Database operations backed by Cockroach Labs are provided by your team.

 - **Isolation**: Customers manage their own instance of CockroachDB software and infrastructure.
 - **CockroachDB version**: Choose when installing CockroachDB.
+- **Scaling**: Scale by adding nodes and clusters in DB Console.
 - **Operations**: Self deployed and managed.
 Manual scaling.
 - **Cost**: Per vCPU on any cloud or infrastructure type.
 - **Support**: Provided by Cockroach Labs.